 First Known Usage: Named after Capuchin Friars because of the light brown color of their robe, the first known usage was in Italy in the 1900s, soon after the espresso machine became popularized.

 It’s the go-to drink for many and a standard on any café menu, but what is it really?

-As it evolved, the cappuccino has been somewhat standardized that the Italian way of drinking a cappuccino requires the drink to be no larger than six ounces, made with half milk and half foam.
-In most coffee shops, you can order a cappuccino up to 12 ounces, but one critical aspect stays the same: the drink must be made with that characteristic thick milk foam.
+As it evolved, the cappuccino has been somewhat standardized that the Italian way of drinking a cappuccino requires the espresso based drink to be no larger than six ounces, made with half milk and half foam.
+In most regular coffee shops, you can order a cappuccino up to 12 ounces, but one critical aspect stays the same: the drink must be made with that characteristic thick milk foam.

 Over time, the drink has evolved from having a fairly airy, stiff foam, to a creamier microfoam.
 Microfoam has smaller, tighter air bubbles that are silkier on the palate, and integrate seamlessly into the espresso crema.